From: Hippiegirl

 Date: 04-03-2005, 01:28 AM (4 of 4)

-away from seeing the answers.
+I've been having huge problems with my computer, so I feel like I've been away from seeing the answers.
 Thanks!
 I wanted to make sure what I had in my mind was close, to sew a 1/4 seam.
 The advice to iron dark seams in the way of the darker square seems like good advice.
 I would have never thought of that.
+Thanks again and I will let you know |

 User: Hippiegirl

-Member since: 03-21-2005
+Member since: 03-21-2005 Total posts: 77 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-15506.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-15506.html